Guidelines for common user interactions (Windows Store apps)

 - Direct manipulations make it safer to explore a system because they are reversible—users can easily step back through their actions in a logical and intuitive manner.

-- Interactions that directly affect objects and mimic real world interactions are more intuitive, discoverable, memorable, and don't rely on obscure or abstract interactions.
+- Interactions that directly affect objects and mimic real world interactions are more intuitive, discoverable, and memorable.
+They don't rely on obscure or abstract interactions.

 - Timed interactions can be difficult to perform, as users must reach arbitrary and invisible thresholds.